We Have Been Helping To Replace Lost Car Titles For 11 Years

 Attach a valid bill of sale or transfer document

 Mail to Vermont Department of Motor Vehicles 120 State St, Montpelier, VT 05602 with the appropriate fee

 You will receive a registration / ownership document from the state of Vermont.
 (Along with valid license plates).
 Once received, you will bring these to the DMV / title office in your state to exchange for a title issued to your name, in your state.
 No service fees or title fees paid to online title agents are required.

 The State of Vermont does not issue titles for vehicles 15 years or older, and uses this registration form of ownership.
 Since all states need to recognize other states legal documents, this can be converted to the title in your home state.

 Taxes – If the vehicle transfer has sales tax due, and you have not paid them yet, VT will calculate the amount and mail you the bill for that.

 Liens – If there are open liens on the vehicle the application will be sent back until the lien is paid

 VIN inspection – If the VIN# provided is incorrect, the DMV may require a VIN inspection by local government official in your area

 Recent registration – If a title has been issued in your state recently to someone else, try to obtain a copy of that registration first to eliminate conflicts in ownership.

 If you wish to hire a title agent to do this for you, you can find several companies who charge around $300 to perform this service plus the registration and tax fees.
 When researching title companies, be sure to verify that they have a valid license to perform the service, and have a physical address (not a PO Box).
+Beware of companies without an actual business location, using a PO box or worse, misrepresenting a Post Office street address as their office.
 Bonus: In addition to the legal ownership documents, Vermont will also send you a license plate for registration and operation on the road.